Conro: 2017–present

 In November 2019, Conro posted on Instagram that he was in the process of recording vocals for a "new album".
-This would be officially announced alongside the release of its first single, "Without Your Love" on January 24, 2020.
-"Fighters" would be the 2nd single off the album and with its release, Conro announced the album would be titled "Level Days".
-In March, the then unreleased song "Therapy" would appear in the opening credits of the popular video game Rocket League of which Conro had been featured before.
-He had contributed the song "All Me" to the first original soundtrack for Rocket League back in 2017.
-"Therapy" would serve as the song that users would hear upon opening the game and acted as the official song for the 9th season of RLCS (Rocket League Champion Series) which is the professional esports series for Rocket League.
-Although the song was not a single and would only feature on the album, the usage of it in the game and in promotional material for RLCS only increased the hype for Conro's upcoming debut album.
-The final single for the album, "The Small Things", would release later in March.
-"Level Days" would release on May 22, 2020 and with it the official release of "Therapy" as well as 8 more songs.
+This was officially announced alongside the release of its first single, "Without Your Love" on January 24, 2020.
+Upon releasing the 2nd single, "Fighters", Conro announced the album would be titled "Level Days".
+In March, an unreleased song "Therapy" appeared in the opening credits of the video game Rocket League of which Conro had been featured before with "All Me" in 2017.
+"Therapy" was the official song of the 9th season of RLCS (Rocket League Champion Series).
+Later in March, the final single, "The Small Things", was released.
+"Level Days" was released on May 22, 2020 consisting of "Therapy" as well as 8 other songs.
 To close out 2020, Conro released the single "You Gotta Be" in collaboration with German singer LissA.
 It was a cover of Des'ree's song of the same name.

-On January 8, 2021, Conro would release "luv(drunk)" which included lyrics that refer to the COVID-19 pandemic and the subsequent quarantines that were imposed around the world to limit the spread of the disease.
-In May, Conro would collaborate with fellow DJ Dyro on the single "Memory Bank" which has accumulated over 14 million Spotify streams as of July 2025.
+On January 8, 2021, Conro released "luv(drunk)" which included lyrics that refer to the COVID-19 pandemic and the subsequent quarantine.
+In May, Conro collaborated with fellow DJ Dyro on the single "Memory Bank" which has accumulated over 14 million Spotify streams as of July 2025.

-After not releasing music for 7 months, Conro would return with the single "find u" on January 7, 2022.
-He would follow this up with another single in February titled "feeling".
-In late March, "just wanna luv" would release with Conro himself stating it was his "favourite song".
-On May 20, 2022, Conro would release the single "back2u".
-In August, Conro would collaborate with American singer Aviella on the single "Way Back".
-Conro would release his final single of 2022 in October, with the track "scars".
+After not releasing music for 7 months, Conro returned with the single "find u" on January 7, 2022.
+He released another single in February titled "feeling".
+In late March, "just wanna luv" was released with Conro himself stating it was his "favourite song".
+On May 20, 2022, Conro released the single "back2u".
+In August, Conro collaborated with American singer Aviella on the single "Way Back".
+His final single of 2022 "scars" was released in October.